How to Grow Potatoes in Containers

 Container gardens are quickly gaining popularity, and for good reason, this way of gardening gives another great and helpful option for people who don’t have a lot of space yet still want a hearty crop of homegrown vegetables.

-You can grow more than you might realize in very little space allowing you to set up a mini garden almost anywhere.
-If you live in the city, you can grow potatoes right outside on your balcony.
+If you live in the city, you can grow potatoes outside on your balcony.
 Not a fan of tearing up your suburban yard?
-Put a container of delicious potatoes on your back deck or right in your flower beds.
+Put a few grow bags of potatoes on your back deck or in your flower beds.

 Luckily for us, potatoes are not picky as to where you plant them and grow quite nicely in various containers.
-Now, before heading out to the store to go potato container shopping (try saying that three times real fast), look at what you have first.
-If you look around your home and property, you will find a few perfect options.
-Trash cans, washtubs, buckets, and plastic totes work as a DIY potato container garden.
+Now, before heading out to the store to go potato container shopping (try saying that three times real fast), take a look at what you have first.

 Not only are Potatoes delicious, but they are also rich in vitamins, minerals, and antioxidants.
 They help control blood sugar, reduce your risk of heart disease, and boost your immunity.